Bregman, Gattis homer in Astros' 9-1 win over Twins

 Houston went up 5-1 with an RBI single to right from Yuli Gurriel off Odorizzi (5-10), who allowed five runs on four hits and four walks in 4 2/3 innings.

+“We just had trouble containing some of the guys that are extremely hot right now,” Twins manager Paul Molitor said.
+“Bregman’s probably as hot as anybody I’ve seen for a while in terms of just consistently good at-bats and driving the baseball.”

+At one point, the Twins even tried a four-man outfield shift against Bregman.

 Houston starter Framber Valdez (3-1) went 5 1/3 innings, allowing one run on five hits and three walks while striking out five.
-He’s the first pitcher in club history to begin his career with four straight appearances of at least 4 1/3 innings, allowing one or fewer runs in each of those outings.
+He’s the first pitcher in club history — and just the sixth in MLB history — to begin his career with four straight appearances of at least 4 1/3 innings, allowing one or fewer runs in each of those outings.

-Valdez struggled with his accuracy early, throwing two four-pitch walks to his first three batters faced before escaping the first inning with a double play.
+Valdez struggled with his accuracy early, throwing two four-pitch walks to his first three batters faced before escaping the first inning with a double play, a turn of events that Valdez later called a “big relief.”
 The Twins’ lone run off Valdez came in the fifth inning on a solo home run from Willians Astudillo.

+“He worked out of it, I just held firm,” Hinch said.
+“I almost got the bullpen up in the first inning.
+He did work his way through that very weird line for him the first couple of innings because it could have imploded easily on him.”

 Jose Altuve finally snapped a lengthy hitless streak with a double down the left-field line in the sixth inning that scored George Springer.
 After striking out in the first inning and popping out in the third, Altuve stretched his hitless streak to 19 at-bats, the longest hitless streak of his career.